-Sleep isn’t just a time to “power down” for our brain, though.
+But sleep isn’t just a time to “power down” for our brain.
 We’ve covered how vital sleep is to our health: it’s the period when the biological processes that maintain our body kick in, from the release of growth hormones to the consolidation of memories we’ve made throughout the day.
 Contrary to what we might expect, sleep also means a period of activity for our body—and for our brain.

 That’s why we get sleep spindles, brain waves that signal complex activity in our brains while we sleep.